Church of St Mary and St Hardulph, Breedon on the Hill: Churchyard

 The churchyard contains one war grave, of a soldier of the Machine Gun Corps of World War I.

 St Hardulf

 St Hardulf has been claimed to be King Eardwulf of Northumbria.
 The connection has been made by several historians.
 The suggestion is based on a 12th-century list of the burial places of saints compiled at Peterborough.
 This calls the Saint Hardulph to whom Breedon was dedicated "Ærdulfus rex"— Ærdulf the king — and states that he was buried at Breedon.
 Others do not make this connection with the Northumbrian king but make a connection between a holy man (but not identified as a king) Hardulf, of Breedon, and St Modwenna of nearby Burton on Trent, as recorded by the early twelfth-century Abbot Geoffrey.
-There seem to be good reasons to doubt that a Northumbrian king would have been buried, and sanctified, in Mercia, particularly bearing in mind that Eardwulf is said to have killed St Alkmund of nearby Derby.
-Of the two twelfth-century interpretations (Hugh Candidus and Geoffrey of Burton) perhaps the latter seems more likely.

 Church organisation

 Breedon parish is in the Deanery of North West Leicestershire, the Diocese of Leicester and the Province of Canterbury.
 It is part of the Ashby and Breedon Team Ministry now renamed the Flagstaff Family of Churches which comprises the following churches: